Having a watercraft full of water is a big problem to have, even worse if it’s full of saltwater.

-- Wait to hear back from the Tech’s to see the damage.
+- Wait to hear back from the shop to see the damage.

-The good news is if you’re sinking is that most modern watercraft will not sink 100%.
-If you look inside of them you’ll see foam and thats place there to keep the watercraft from going to the bottom.
-The bad news is that the nose of the watercraft will be the only part that will float, the other 98% of the craft will be under water.
+Jet skis don’t completely sink, so if your jet ski is taking on water, the nose will float a little bit.
+If you look inside of them you’ll see foam and that’s place there to keep the watercraft from going to the bottom.
+The bad news is that the nose of the watercraft will be the only part that will float, the other 98% of the craft will be underwater.

-While you wait to get to land or for a tow, try to get the water out of the craft.
-I recommend buying storage containers or safety kits (Amazon Link Ad) since they also doubles as a bailing cup.
-If you have something fancy like a water pump (Amazon Link Ad) then use that.
-If not then just use a regular cup.
+While you wait to get to land or for a tow, try to get the water out of the PWC.
+I recommend buying storage containers or safety kits* since they also double as a bailing cup.
+If you have something fancy like a water pump*, then use that.
+If not, then just use a regular cup.
 Avoid touching the engine if it’s been running, it could be hot!

 Once On Land

-When you get the craft back to land and on a trailer you’ll want to take the drain plugs out.
-You want to drain as much water out of it as it is water logged.
+When you get the jet ski back to land and on a trailer, you’ll want to take the drain plugs out.
+You want to drain as much water out of it as it is waterlogged.

 Not Much Water

-If the oil looks like oil then you might be fine, but still consult with your local dealer to see what to do.
+If the oil looks like oil, then you might be fine, but still, consult your local dealer to see what to do.

-Many boat’s engines don’t come back after they have taken on sat water, that is how bad salt water is.
+Many boat engines don’t come back after they have taken on saltwater.

-Its actually quite interesting that many boat engine manufactures even use salt water to cool and engine since it very corrosive.
-Some craft like Seadoo uses a closed loop cooling system that doesn’t take in any water to cool the engine.
+It’s actually quite interesting that many boat engine manufactures even use saltwater to cool an engine, since it is very corrosive.
+Some PWCs like Sea-Doo uses a closed-loop cooling system that doesn’t take in any water to cool the engine.
 I go into more detail about closed vs open loop cooling here.

-Taking on Salt Water = Get water out as soon as possible!
+Taking on saltwater = Get the water out as soon as possible!

 Also, don’t start the engine if you have water in the engine.
 I’m really hammering that point in.

-Times like these its best to have a folding paddle (Amazon Link Ad).
+In times like these, it’s best to have a folding paddle*.

 How Do You Get It Back To Land?

 You need to tow the watercraft back to land.
-If you don’t have another jet ski or boat then you’ll need to something like SeaTow.
+If you don’t have another jet ski or boat, then you’ll need something like SeaTow.

 Usually, the membership fee is less than paying them whatever they charge to get towed in, so get the membership.
-If not then just write their phone number down incase you need them to tow you in.
-Sometimes they even offer help to there members who do have a sunken vessel and make it less painful.
+If not, then just write their phone number down in case you need them to tow you in.
+Sometimes they even offer help to their members who do have a sunken vessel and make it less painful.

 What To Expect?

-So you got your jet ski to land and now have it at a good dealership or repair place.
-So what can you expect to happen?
+You got your jet ski to land and now have it at a good dealership or repair place, what can you expect to happen?

-If you took my advice and never started the engine and it’s not salt water then everything should be fine.
-So relax.
+If you take my advice and never started the engine, and it’s not saltwater, then everything should be fine.

-If you did start the engine, then hope nothing got damage.
+If you did start the engine, then hope nothing got damaged.

-So now it’s up to the repair place to go to work, and I’m sure they seen this happen before so relax now.
+Now it’s up to the repair place to go to work, and I’m sure they have seen this happen before, so relax now.

-Water and oil don’t mix, so you got to get the water out of the engine.
-This is not easy.
+Water and oil don’t mix, you got to get the water out of the engine; this is not easy.
 There is no special device that can separate the oil from the water.
 So what they do is remove the spark plugs and the air intake manifold and many other parts that might hold water and get that out.
 Then they do an oil change to get the oil and water mix out.

 The bad news is that it can be costly.
-There is a lot of places for water to hide in the engine and it needs to get out.
-So they’ll probably do quite a bit of oil changes to make sure the engine is clear of water in the oil.
+There are plenty of places for water to hide in the engine, and it needs to get out.
+They’ll probably do quite a bit of oil changes to make sure the engine is clear of the water in the oil.

-They’ll also need to check the electrical system to make sure they’re fine and did not get affected by water.
-Water and electricity don’t mix.
-Its also best to get the battery replaced even if it seems fine.
-You can find good batteries at your local dealership, ask what size you need from your local dealer to make sure you get the correct one.
+They’ll also need to check the electrical system to make sure it’s fine and did not get affected by water.
+It’s also best to get the battery replaced, even if it seems fine.

 Will It Ride The Same?

-If you take in lake water and don’t do any damage then the watercraft should be fine.
+If you take in lake water and don’t do any damage, then the watercraft will be fine.